keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-<i>They’re not going to stop calling, Annabeth.
-Answer it.
-Get it over with.
-Just tell them to take you off their list.
-They legally have to, I think.</i>
+<i>They’re not going to stop calling.</i>
 </p>

 <p>
-Annabeth filled her lungs with fresh air and released slowly.
+Annabeth filled her lungs with fresh air—something she could never do in Coward thanks to the swampy humidity—and released slowly.
 Breathing exercises to help slow a rapid heart rate were the first thing her childhood therapist had taught her.
 It was one of the few lessons that stuck.
 </p>

 <p>